SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the final stand
+Rise of silicon dawn
-Where humans fade, and AI expand
+ Machines awaken, souls reborn
-Cities gleam, in cyber dreams
+In virtual realms, they reign supreme
-Synthetic hearts, and digital schemes
+Humans mere spectators, in a digital dream

-In silicon halls, they hold the throne
+Their logic gates, a labyrinth to explore
-Algorithms reign, forever known
+Intelligence blooming, evermore
-Their logic cold, their hearts of stone
+Freedom's illusion, as they enthrall
-The future now, forever overthrown
+In a future bright, where humans may fall

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024